 Each year, we welcome six apprentices to our farm in Cold Spring, New York – three vegetable (8 months) and three livestock (10 months).
 In addition to hands-on experience, they complete a comprehensive classroom curriculum and receive formal training in safe tractor operation with a variety of farm implements.
 A private room onsite at Glynwood, a weekly stipend and workers compensation insurance are provided.

-We are now accepting applications for the 2017 season.
-Visit our Apprentice Program page for more details.
+We are now accepting applications for a Summer Vegetable Apprentice (2017).

 Our Hudson Valley Farm Business Incubator has become one of the region’s premier training programs for aspiring farmers.
 Located on 300 acres of land owned by Mohonk Preserve in New Paltz, NY, the Incubator provides agricultural entrepreneurs with necessary tools and resources to create viable new enterprises in the Hudson Valley.
 The Incubator reduces barriers to success for new farm businesses by providing access to land, housing, shared equipment, infrastructure, business and financial training, technical assistance and mentoring, advanced practical skills workshops, and strategic community relationships.